mgeiss/cassandra-connector/README.md

 A meta keyspace is used to retrieve available tenants and needed information to connect to a cluster.
 The information stored contains an identifier, the cluster name, contact points, and the name of the keyspace.

 ## Usage

+### TenantContextHolder
+Can be used to set an identifier using ThreadLocal.

+    ...

+    TenantContextHolder.setIdentifier("staging");

+    ...

 ### TenantAwareEntityTemplate
 Allows simple read and write operations recognizing the tenant internally.